xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 <details>
 <summary>❓ What is the next big step after the public pages are filled in?</summary>

-> The next big step is moving deeper into actual coupling work.
+> The next big step is moving deeper into:
 >
-> That means:
+> - stronger coupling work
+> - more implementation-facing structure
+> - stronger runtime handoff
+> - better figure surfaces
+> - cleaner advanced evaluation loops
 >
-> - turning Bridge behavior into more implementation-facing structure
+> In short:
+>
+> the next step is not inventing a new identity.
-> - tightening runtime handoff
+>
-> - using demo cases as implementation targets
-> - evolving the public runtime surface into stronger operational behavior
+> It is deepening the current engine direction.

 </details>